Please note – the tour is available from October/November till April depending on local conditions and permits.

 Shape up; it’s gonna be a long day, packed with great adventures and memorable sites.

-Our day will start with an introduction with Manta’s professional PADI instructors at the Manta diving facility in the marina.
+Our day will start with introducing Manta’s professional PADI instructors at the Manta diving facility in the marina.

 The 2 hours drive to La Paz will be taken in a comfortable, air-conditioned van, where you’ll get to see the dramatic landscape of the Sur desert of Baja California.

-Upon arriving at La Paz, we’ll get ready with the snorkeling and diving gear and take a 10 minutes boat ride to the site.
+Upon arriving at La Paz, we’ll get ready with the snorkeling gear and take a 10 minutes boat ride to the site.

-Few safety and communication instructions and we dive into the water.
+Few safety and communication instructions and we get into the water.

 We’ll start with snorkeling with one of nature’s greatest, the whale sharks, and then head to the sea lion colony.